 Manual code development tends to follow established patterns with built-in security checks.
 In contrast, AI models generate code based on potentially flawed training data, including secure and insecure code.

-It’s important that you never assume your AI-generated code was created using industry-recognized best practices.
+You must never assume your AI-generated code was created using industry-recognized best practices.
 Without proper review, vulnerabilities like SQL injection, cross-site scripting (XSS), and insecure deserialization can slip through.

 The best way to create secure AI-generated code is to take a multi-layered approach that combines automated tools, manual reviews, and process improvements across your development lifecycle.